SentinelX60/GitGoing/README.md

+# GitGoing – Git & GitHub Practice Repo 🏃🏽‍♀️💨

+This repository is part of my hands-on learning path for version control, GitHub workflows, and secure engineering practices.
+As a Cloud Security Engineer focused on automation, cloud platforms, and DevSecOps workflows, I use this sandbox to:

+- Practice Git branching, merging, and pull request flow
+- Learn GitHub Desktop + VS Code local repo workflows
+- Improve commit discipline and documentation habits
+- Build foundational version control skills for Terraform, cloud labs, and containerized projects

+This repo is intentionally simple and used for skill-building.
+Technical projects involving cloud, security, and infrastructure continue in my other repos.

 # GitGoing 🏃🏽‍♀️💨
 GitGoing is a beginner-friendly project focused on tracking progress and learning how to use git and GitHub.